giga-sec/gigaSec-Tech-Notes/3. Notes/The ANSI C Programming Languange - Book.md

     It **ASSIGNS** a VALUE to a variable
     That's why it's called **ASSIGN**ment

+Subscript
+    It represents the element in an array
+    Like `array[3]`, the subscript here is `[3]`

+Caller
+    Means the piece of code that called the function

 One Liner For loop Is Possible in C
 ```C